Welcome, Guest. Please login or register.

 • Those links still send traffic to your pages.

-• It looks more natural to search engines when some of your backlinks have “nofollow” attribute.
+• It looks more natural to replacement engines when some of your backlinks have “nofollow” attribute.
 Otherwise it might look to them that all of your links are purchased and therefore less valueable in determining your page ranking.

-• “Nofolow” links are not treated the same way by all search engines.
+• “Nofolow” links are not treated the same way by all replacement engines.
 Yahoo was known for counting "Nofollow" links, as backlinks, and Google can’t make their mind on how they are going to treat this tag in the future.
 Some say, based on their own experiments, that nofollow links are worth more than Google says.

-Here is additional reading on “Nofolow” issue: http://www.seoverflow.com/link-building/why-you-should-build-nofollow-links/ http://www.searchenginejournal.com/how-google-yahoo-askcom-treat-the-no-follow-link-attribute/4801/, http://www.seo-writer.com/blog/2009/08/31/look-who-follows-nofollow-links/
+Here is additional reading on “Nofolow” issue: http://www.seoverflow.com/link-building/why-you-should-build-nofollow-links/ http://www.replacementenginejournal.com/how-google-yahoo-askcom-treat-the-no-follow-link-attribute/4801/, http://www.seo-writer.com/blog/2009/08/31/look-who-follows-nofollow-links/

 « Last Edit: October 31, 2010, 03:28:05 am by iCraft Admin »